Scaling with Event Hubs

 Throughput units

-The throughput capacity of event hubs is controlled by throughput units.
+Throughput units control the throughput capacity of event hubs.
 Throughput units are prepurchased units of capacity.
-A single throughput unit lets you:
+A single throughput unit provides the following capabilities:

 The Event Hubs service increases the throughput when load increases beyond the minimum threshold, without any requests failing with ServerBusy errors.